JorisFouet/auctionHUD/README.md

-# auctionHUD
-whisky.auction HUD
+# whisky.auction HUD
 Simple javascript overlay to track items on whisky.auction.

-Adds a 'google it' link
+Adds a 'google it' link which:

-which:

   Opens a search page on past auctions.